lhenault/simpleAI/README.md

 In order for the following steps to work it is required to have make and poetry installed on your system.

-To install the development environment run
+To install the development environment run:
 ```
 make install-dev
 ```

-This will install all dev dependencies as well as configure you're pre-commit helpers.
+This will install all dev dependencies as well as configure your pre-commit helpers.

 ## License